Bitcoin-Confidential/BitcoinC-Core/README.md

 Development Process
 -------------------
-Current releases are on 1.0.x branch.
-Build with disabling tests.
+**Current releases are on the 1.0.x branch or latest release tag.
+Build with disabling tests and do not use -disablewallet when building or running.**

-./configure --disable-tests --disable-gui-tests --disable-bench
+**./configure --disable-tests --disable-gui-tests --disable-bench**

 The `master` branch is regularly built and tested, but is not guaranteed to be stable or work correctly with exsting network.
 [Tags](https://github.com/bitcoin-confidential/bitcoinc-core/tags) are created regularly to indicate new official, stable release versions of BitcoinC Core.